MattWillFlood/EntropyHub/docs/Home.rst

 The concept of entropy has its origins in `classical physics <http://www.scholarpedia.org/article/Entropy>`_ under the second law of thermodynamics, a law `considered to underpin our fundamental understanding <https://www.penguin.co.uk/books/301539/the-order-of-time/9780141984964.html>`_ of `time in physics <https://en.wikipedia.org/wiki/Time_in_physics>`_.
+In the context of nonlinear dynamics, entropy is central in quantifying the degree of uncertainty or information gain, and is therefore widely used to explain complex nonlinear behaviour in real-world systems.
 Attempting to analyse the analog world around us requires that we measure time in discrete steps, but doing so compromises our ability to measure entropy accurately.
 Various measures have been derived to estimate entropy (uncertainty) from discrete time series, each seeking to best capture the uncertainty of the system under examination.
 This has resulted in many entropy statistics from approximate entropy and sample entropy, to multiscale sample entropy and refined-composite multiscale cross-sample entropy.

-As the number of statisitcal entropy measures grows, it becomes more difficult to identify, contrast and compare the performance of each measure.
+As the number of statisitcal entropy measures grows, it becomes ever more difficult to identify, contrast and compare the performance of each measure.
 To overcome this, we have developed EntropyHub - an open-source toolkit designed to integrate the many established entropy methods into one package.
 The goal of EntropyHub is to provide a comprehensive set of functions with a simple and consistent syntax that allows the user to augment parameters at the command line, enabling a range from basic to advanced entropy methods to be implemented with ease.

-**It is important to clarify that the entropy functions herein described estimate entropy in the context of probability theory and information theory as defined by Shannon, and not thermodynamic or other entropies from classical physics.**
+**It is important to clarify that the entropy functions herein described estimate entropy in the context of nonlinear dynamics, probability theory and information theory, and not thermodynamic or other entropies from classical physics.**

 .........................................................................................................